stickleprojects/phaser-spellbound/README.md

 Shows copyright message usually - DONE
 Can show inventory if mirror is carried

+## knight animation
+* Knight should face the direction of travel
+* Knight should animate walking
+* Teleport animation disappear
+* Teleport animation appear

 ## Teleport
 Whilst you are carrying the teleportkey
 New menuitem for "teleport"